Assessing the Computational Complexity of Multi-Layer Subgraph Detection: Introduction

-Our analysis of \PML starts with several easy results on hereditary graph properties~$\Pi$, that is, $\Pi$ is closed under taking induced subgraphs.
+\paragraph{Our Results.} We give an overview of our results in \autoref{tab:results}.
+Observe that for \PML, \NP-hardness and \W{1}-hardness for either $k$ or $|V|-k$ in the single-layer case directly imply hardness of the multi-layer case.
+Our analysis of \PML starts with several easy observations on \emph{hereditary} graph properties~$\Pi$, that is, $\Pi$ is closed under vertex deletions.
 Such properties~$\Pi$ have been well-studied in the single-layer case.
-Using Ramsey arguments and \citeauthor{KR02}'s theorem~\cite{KR02}, we get a trichotomy for the complexity of \PML with respect to polynomial-time solvability and fixed-parameter tractability with respect to~$k$ and~$\ell$ (\autoref{thm:hereditary}).
-Second, we generalize \citeauthor{cai1996fixed}'s FPT result~\cite{cai1996fixed}, by showing that, for graph properties~$\Pi$ characterized by a finite number of forbidden induced subgraphs, \PML is fixed-parameter tractable with respect to $t - \ell$ and $|V|- k$ combined, and that it admits a polynomial-size problem kernel (\autoref{prop:forb-subgr}).
+Using Ramsey arguments and a theorem due to \citet{KR02}, we show a trichotomy for the complexity of \PML with respect to the inclusion of edgeless or complete graphs in~$\Pi$, distinguishing between polynomial-time solvability, fixed-parameter tractability with respect to the combined parameter~$(k, \ell)$, and \W{1}-hardness with respect to~$k$ for all~$\ell$ (\autoref{thm:hereditary}).
+Second, we generalize a result due to \citet{cai1996fixed} by showing that, for graph properties~$\Pi$ characterized by a finite number of forbidden induced subgraphs, \PML is fixed-parameter tractable with respect to the combined parameter~$(t - \ell, |V|- k)$, and that in this case it additionally admits a polynomial-size problem kernel (\autoref{prop:forb-subgr}).

 Next, we turn to graph properties that are not necessarily hereditary.
-For finding connected graphs of order at least~$k$ in~$\ell$ of $t$~layers, there is a simple fixed-parameter algorithm with respect to~$t$ which is also an \XP-algorithm with respect to~$t - \ell$ or with respect to~$\ell$.
-This algorithm admits a generalization to each graph property that implies certain good-natured partitions of the input graphs (\autoref{thm:partitioning-properties}), for example $c$-cores and $c$-trusses.
-As a counterpart, we offer a \W{1}-hardness result for \PML\ for the combined parameter~$k$ and~$\ell$ for a large class of graph properties~$\Pi$ that includes connected graphs, $c$-cores, and $c$-trusses, for example (\autoref{thm:meta}).
+An easy example would be connectedness.
+For finding connected graphs of order at least~$k$ in at least~$\ell$ of~$t$~layers, there is a simple \FPT{}-algorithm with respect to~$t$ which is also an \XP-algorithm with respect to~$t - \ell$ or with respect to~$\ell$.
+This algorithm admits a generalization to each graph property that implies certain good-natured partitions of the input graphs (\autoref{thm:partitioning-properties}), for example so-called $c$-cores~\cite{Sei83} and $c$-trusses~\cite{Coh08}.
+On the flip side, we spot \W{1}-hardness for \PML\ for the combined parameter~$k$ and~$\ell$ for a specific large class of graph properties~$\Pi$ which we call \emph{staggered} (\autoref{thm:meta}).
+Such properties allow to efficiently construct graphs which have three parts which are obligatory, optional, and forbidden for the solution, respectively.
+Staggered graph properties~$\Pi$ include connected graphs, $c$-cores, and $c$-trusses, for example (see \autoref{cor:hardness}).